Museum ship: Significance

 Relatively few ships are preserved beyond their useful life, due to the high cost of maintaining them against the ravages of the elements.
 Most are broken up and sold for scrap, while a relative handful are sunk as naval target practice, scuttled to create artificial reefs, and so on.
 Some survive because of historical significance, but more often due to luck and circumstance.
 Since an old ship tied up at dockside, without attention, still decays and eventually sinks, the practice of recent years has been to form some sort of preservation society, solicit donations from governments or private individuals, organize volunteer labor from the enthusiasts, and open the restored ship to visitors, usually for a fee.

+When the USN turns over one of their ships to a museum, a contract must be signed, stating that the Navy bears no responsibility for the costs of restoration, preservation and maintenance.
+Also, major pieces of equipment such as engines and generators must be permanently disabled.
+If the ship requires services such as electricity and water, they must come through shore connections.

 The restoration and maintenance of museum ships presents problems for historians who are asked for advice, and the results periodically generate some controversy.
 For instance, the rigging of sailing ships has almost never survived, and so the rigging plan must be reconstructed from various sources.
 Studying the ships also allows historians to analyze how life on and operation of the ships took place.
 Numerous scientific papers have been written on ship restoration and maintenance, and international conferences are held discussing the latest developments.
 Some years ago, the Barcelona Charter was signed by a variety of international owner organizations of traditional vessels, and provides certain accepted minimum criteria for the restoration and operation of traditional watercraft still in operation.

 Another consideration is the distinction between a "real" museum ship, and a ship replica.
 As repairs accumulate over time, less and less of the ship is of the original materials, and the lack of old parts (or even "appropriate" work tools) may lead to the use of modern "short-cuts" (such as welding a metal plate instead of riveting it, as would be the case during the ships' historical period).
 Visitors without historical background are also often unable to distinguish between a historical museum ship and a (more-or-less historically relevant) ship replica, which may serve solely as a tourist attraction.